”Can’t I just take some tablets for this? Do I need gallbladder removal surgery?”

 What is the surgical treatment offered when there is a higher risk of gallstones?

-As you can see, all these complications with the high potential of turning worse has piqued doctors’ curiosity on treating it efficiently and swiftly.
+As you can see, all these complications with the high potential of turning worse has piqued doctors’ curiosity on treating them efficiently and swiftly.
 So far, the best option that has been seen is surgery.
 Surgical treatment involves removing the gallbladder itself which ensures that the condition will not turn long-term or recur.

 Gallbladder Removal Surgery (Keyhole / Laparoscopic Cholecystectomy)